 The group strategy has a strong underpinning in driving the equity and simplicity of the Alibaba brand name across product family brands.
 This serves the dual purpose of extending the equity of the Alibaba brand name across the group offerings and also follows the strategy of diversification.

 In 2014, this strategy was further extended by the launch of Alimama, the Google AdSense like contextual advertising program of Alibaba and Alibaba Pictures, a film and TV production company.

 The product brands that have operated independently within Alibaba’s portfolio have been its biggest drivers of success.
 The case in point is the success of the Taobao Marketplace.
 The digital property has its own mascot, an ant.
 Founder Ma, introduced the platform to the world by stating that “we are the ant army”.
-The word “Taobao” stands for “search for treasure” in Chinese, which exemplifies the fact that the website has more than 800 million product listings as of June 2014 and was the one of the world’s top 10 most visited websites.
+The word “Taobao” stands for “search for treasure” in Chinese, which is exemplified by the fact that the website has more than 1 billion product listings as at June 2016 and was the one of the world’s top 10 most visited websites.

 The brand strategy across the hybrid architecture model has placed equal emphasis on both the product brands and the product family brands.
 There are two differentiating features of the strategy:

 Use master brand equity to diversify: The equity of Alibaba as a brand name and the fact that it has a simple meaning and can be easily pronounced by anyone gives it a global appeal.
 This tenet is being used to expand the name into associated services and products, which are essential for the company’s success at a global level.